O5Hertz/DRRR-BOT/README.md

 ## Overview

 The DRRR Chat Room Bot is an advanced Android application designed for the DRRR (Dollars Chat Room) platform.
-This bot provides automated chat responses, music playback capabilities, room management features, and event handling to enhance the chat room experience.
+This bot provides automated chat responses, room management features, and event handling to enhance the chat room experience.

+**Note**: The music playback functionality is currently non-functional and has been deprecated.
+Please refer to the Features section for details.

 ## Features

 ### Core Functionality
 - **Automated Chat Responses**: Intelligent bot responses to user messages
-- **Music Playback System**: Integrated music player with playlist management
 - **Room Management**: Comprehensive tools for room administration
 - **Event Handling**: Real-time event processing and response